voschezang/coding-handbook/quotes.md

 ### Time to market

 * Solving problems > delivering more functionality.
 * Deliver sooner, rather than faster.
 Average throughput > total throughput.
   * Received value (by customer) > created value (inventory).
 * Planning > (having) plans.
-* Doing nothing can be a deliberate action.
-* Being busy indicates a lack or prioritization.
+* Prioritization & focus.
   * Subtract to add.
 [Narrow](https://en.wikipedia.org/wiki/Scope_creep) your focus.
 Doing less means you can do more of what's left.
   * Say no to *good* opportunities s.t. you can focus on those rare, *great* opportunities.
 * Training can be defined as "practice by doing", but at a much slower pace.
 It shouldn't be rushed.